 Even if you believe that law enforcement was misinformed, incorrect, or unjustified in placing you under arrest, you must still submit to the arrest under the law.
 Resisting arrest merely inflames the situation and stacks the deck against you in pleading your innocence.
 If you have been charged with resisting arrest, do not take chances with just any law firm.

-The highly respected ex-prosecutors and Certified Trial Attorneys at Aiello, Harris, Abate, Law Group PC have represented thousands of individuals throughout the state of New Jersey with their criminal matters with excellent results.
+The highly respected ex-prosecutors and NJ defense attorneys at Aiello, Harris, Abate Law Group PC have represented thousands of individuals throughout the state of New Jersey with their criminal matters with excellent results.
 But don’t delay – contact us today so that we may start to build your defense strategy.
-For a free initial consultation, call us today at (908) 561-5577 or contact us online.
-Your initial consultation is free.